 A garden of herbs and vegetables of the variety that were grown in 1850 adorn the front yard.
 Except for this year.
 With the park closing, no garden was planted.
 Only a few perennial herbs graced the padlocked enclosure.
 Is there anything sadder than a neglected garden?
 It was the only visible symptom of "dis-ease" here at William Ide.
 I wondered if the early warning sign would be heeded.
 I indulged in a moment of melodrama as the words of another mid-nineteenth century figure echoed in my mind: "If these shadows remain unaltered by the Future, the child will die."

 The grandest landmark was the 400 year old Valley Oak.
-It was instrumental, of course, in deciding where to build the original adobe, back in the day when the tree was an adolescent at a mere 250 years.
-My oh my!
-What an amazing tree.
-Long may she stand!
+It was instrumental, of course, in deciding where to build the original adobe, back in the day when the

 A tilted water well is now the wishing well.
 Visitors are encouraged to toss a pebble or a penny into the well and make a wish.
 I wished for William B. Ide Adobe to stay open.